 Posting.
 Except as provided below, the Director, or his designee, shall post the vacancy notice, naming the available job.
 The posting shall be for ten (10) calendar days.
-Interested candidates must submit a letter of intent to the Director or his designee by the end of the posting period.
+Interested candidates may have their applications considered by filing an application with the County Human Resources Department by the end of the posting period.